lyteword/kjv/psalms/psalm-98.md

 # Psalm 98

-<sup>1</sup> A Psalm.
-O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.
+<sup>1</sup> O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.

 <sup>2</sup> The LORD hath made known his salvation: his righteousness hath he openly shewed in the sight of the heathen.